stong123566/Zappy.API/3PL/Outwards/README.md

 auth string has been passed).

 ## Required Parameters:
-*ReferencNumber* - [Required, a unique string to identify the outwards order]
+*ReferenceNumber* - [Required, a unique string to identify the outwards order]
 *Notes* - [Optional]
 *DateOrder* - [Optional, format: '*yyyy-MM-dd*', default is '*Today*']
 *NeedDelivery* - [Required, '*0*' - pickup, '*1*' - delivery]